 Several necessary tests are done to establish if someone has glaucoma.
 Each of the tests is very comfortable, fairly easy, and fast.
 Usually, these will include measuring the intraocular pressure (tonometry) and how thick the cornea is (pachymetry), determining the width of the pathway between the cornea and iris (gonioscopy), observing and recording the appearance of the optic nerve, testing the patient’s degree of side (peripheral) vision, and looking for any spots of blindness.

 After a glaucoma diagnosis is made, there are multiple methods patients can use to effectively manage it.
 All of these methods focus on decreasing intraocular pressure to prevent further injury to the optical nerve.
 Many patients who are in the initial stages of glaucoma are often able to delay or interrupt their vision loss by controlling glaucoma with specialized eye drops.

 For those whose condition is further along, more extensive treatments, such as MIGS (minimally invasive glaucoma surgery) or a trabeculectomy, can potentially help the condition significantly.
-Whether we provide these procedures or opt to refer our glaucoma patients to a trusted specialist, the Wang Vision Institute team of highly knowledgeable ophthalmologists is devoted to determining the best solutions for our patients' personalized ocular health needs.

 Take Control of Glaucoma